ztaira/pretty-reqs/README.md

 ### Usage:
 - Navigate to https://ztaira14.github.io/pretty-reqs/ to try it out
-- Upload or paste in the contents of test.txt for a demonstration
+- Upload or paste in the contents of examplegraph.txt for a demonstration

 ### Features:
 - Easy creation of complex node graphs via human-readable, human-editable plain text